kri-pa08/Animated-Coffee-Shop-Website/README.md

-animated cofe shop website with HTML CSS and JavaScript
+animatedcofe shop website with HTML CSS and JavaScript